Gourab2005/Urban-Pulse/README.md

 # DISHA
+# Citizen-powered platform for sustainable cities and clean energy.

 Empowering communities to identify, report and track urban problems related to Electricity, roads and water.
 Our interactive platform fosters collaboration for solutions and promotes sustainable City initiatives.

 - **Location-based navigation:** Report and browse problems by region, district, and state.